-Unit 8 Introduction to Child Development Grading Descriptors Learning Outcome 1 Pass Create a timeline showing the sequence of child development from birth to seven years.
+Unit 8 Introduction to Child Development Grading Descriptors Learning Outcome 1 Pass Learners will summarise expected patterns of child development.
+Create a timeline showing the sequence of child development from birth to seven years.
 Include five relevant milestones for each area of development (e.g. physical, intellectual, language, emotional and social) to show a sequence.
 Outline the term 'holistic' development.
 Outline three factors which may affect development and state how development might be affected.
 Briefly outline two reasons why early years practitioners observe children.
-Merit Create a timeline showing the sequence of child development from birth to seven years.
+Merit Learners will summarise expected patterns of child development.
+Create a timeline showing the sequence of child development from birth to seven years.
 Include seven relevant milestones for each area of development (e.g. physical, intellectual, language, emotional and social) to show a sequence.
 Provide the source of reference.
 Describe the term 'holistic' development.
 Describe three factors which may affect development and state how development might be affected.
 Outline two reasons why early years practitioners observe children.
-Distinction Create a timeline showing the sequence of child development from birth to seven years.
+Distinction Learners will summarise expected patterns of child development.
+Create a timeline showing the sequence of child development from birth to seven years.
 Include ten relevant milestones for each area of development (e.g. physical, intellectual, language, emotional and social) to show a sequence.
 Accurately reference the source.
 Describe, in detail, the term 'holistic' development.
 Describe three factors which may affect development and state how development might be affected both positively and negatively.
 Outline three reasons why early years practitioners observe children and explain how observation relates to assessment and planning.

-Unit 8 Introduction to Child Development Grading Descriptors Learning Outcome 2 Learners will demonstrate the ability to complete observations. ý Complete one observation from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
-Pass Identify the aims of the observations, record what you see the child do and hear them say, in line with confidentiality.
-Learners will Demonstrate the ability to complete observations.
-1 Complete two observations from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
-Merit Identify the aims of the observations, accurately record what you see the child do and hear them say.
+Unit 8 Introduction to Child Development Grading Descriptors Learning Outcome 2 Pass Learners will demonstrate the ability to complete observations.
+Complete one observation from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
+Identify the aims of the observations, record what you see the child do and hear them say, in line with confidentiality.
+Merit Learners will Demonstrate the ability to complete observations.
+Complete two observations from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
+Identify the aims of the observations, accurately record what you see the child do and hear them say.
 Do this objectively and in line with confidentiality.
-Learners will demonstrate the ability to complete observations.
-Distinction Complete two observations from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
+Distinction Learners will demonstrate the ability to complete observations.
+Complete two observations from different areas of development of the Early Years Foundation Stage (EYFS) 2014.
 Use at two different methods.
-Dis Identify the aims of the observations, accurately record what you see the child do and hear them say, what resources they use.
+Identify the aims of the observations, accurately record what you see the child do and hear them say, what resources they use.
 Do this objectively and in line with confidentiality.